virtualcell/vcell/README.md

 The VCell software consists of:
 1) a standalone modeling and simulation tool (vcell-client)
-2) a shared server providing a centralized model database, cluster computing and shared storage (vcell-server)
+2) a shared server providing a centralized model database, cluster computing and shared storage (vcell-server, vcell-api)
 3) simulation solvers written in C++/Fortran/Python and developed as part of the project as well as third party solvers and analysis.

 ## Download VCell